 Electric Bike Accessories You May Want To Consider Purchasing

-Bike shops and bicycle rental businesses frequently report that e-bikes are ridden further and more frequently than pedal powered models, and at a consistently higher speed, Higher speeds can cause stress and strain on your body, so comfort and safety need to be key purchasing factors.
-Regardless of the e-bike you choose.
+Bike shops and bicycle rental businesses frequently report that e-bikes are ridden further and more frequently than pedal powered models and at a consistently higher speed.
+Higher speeds can cause stress and strain on your body, so comfort and safety need to be key purchasing factors regardless of the e-bike that you choose.
 To help you on your way to accessorizing your electric bike, here’s a list of what we consider to be essential accessories.

 Electric Bicycle Accessories To Protect Your Head

 Helmets are extremely important, regardless of speed or riding condition and now you can get them with integrated lights for added visibility and safety, like the Torch Apparel helmet.
 The alternative approach is adding a stand alone LED light to your existing helmet.

 Water is probably the next most important accessory and it relates back to safety in a way.
 If you’re mountain biking on an e-bike and end up with a flat far from civilization with no repair kit, water could save your life.
 Unfortunately, many electric bikes have tighter frames, so squeezing on a bottle can be tricky.
 If your bike doesn’t have bottle cages, consider adding an adapter to your saddle rails, a clamp on your seat post, or on the handle bars.
 There are also trunk bags with bottle holsters that can easily be added to a rear rack (if your bike has one), or stand-alone hydration packs that are worn as light weight backpacks, allowing you to drink through a flexible straw conveniently as you you ride.